bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/module4-acid-and-database-scalability-tradeoffs/README.md

   `Mrs.`) with the same last name and with at least 1 sibling/spouse aboard are a married couple.

+Please compare and contrast the difference between these forms of querying and relate it back to the differences discussed in lesson today.
+Please turn into Canvas your list of PostGreSQL and MongoDB database queries - this can be in any format (`.py`, .`ipynb`, etc.).

 ## Resources and Stretch Goals

-The assignment drilled core SQL, but *didn't* review joins - revisit the RPG data, and do more joins (explicit or implicit) to make sure you understand how to connect data across tables.
+The assignment covered core SQL, but *didn't* review joins - revisit the RPG data, and do more joins (explicit or implicit) to make sure you understand how to connect data across tables.

-If you got the Titanic data in your MongoDB cluster - see if you can also answer the above questions using MongoDB!

 Read up on [database
 normalization](https://en.wikipedia.org/wiki/Database_normalization) - a variety
 of formal techniques for reducing the redundancy of data stored in a relational database.

-Keep working on your written summary from the "before lecture" exercise, and grow it into a proper blog post.
-Consider focusing it on one particular technology or technique, and compare/contrast it with the alternatives.

 Get more reps in!
 Check out [SQLBolt](https://sqlbolt.com/) and [w3schools SQL Tutorial](https://www.w3schools.com/sql/), both of which include interactive